-Michigan's School Based Services (SBS) program has its legal basis in the 1988 amendment to the Social Security Act [42USC 1396 b(c)].
+Michigan's School Services Program (SSP) has its legal basis in the 1988 amendment to the Social Security Act [42USC 1396 b(c)].
 This Act allows for partial reimbursement to schools for health services.
 These services are provided to Medicaid eligible students with disabilities who qualify under the federal Individuals with Disabilities Education Act (IDEA).
-Nationally, more than 25 million children rely on Medicaid for health care and 43 states participate in the SBS program.
-In Michigan, over 1 million children rely on Medicaid for health care.
-All 56 Michigan Intermediate School Districts participate in the SBS Program.
-The Washtenaw Intermediate School District and the local school districts have participated in the program since 1994.
+Nationally, more than 42 million children rely on Medicaid for health care and all 50 states participate in the School Services Program.
+In Michigan, over 2 million children rely on Medicaid for health care.
+All 56 Michigan Intermediate School Districts participate in the School Services Program.
+Washtenaw Intermediate School District and its local school districts have participated in the program since 1994.

-WHAT THE SBS PROGRAM PROVIDES
+WHAT THE SCHOOL SERVICES PROGRAM PROVIDES

-In Michigan, the Medicaid School Based Services program:

-- Provides partial reimbursement for services such as
+In Michigan, the Medicaid School Services Program provides partial reimbursement for services such as:

-- Occupational therapy

-- Physical therapy
+- Assistive Technology

-- Speech therapy
+- Audiology

-- Psychological Services
+- Behavioral Health, Counseling, Psychological and Social Work

+- Crisis Intervention

+- Developmental Testing and Evaluations

-- Social work services
+- Nursing

+- Occupational Therapy

-- Orientation and mobility services
+- Orientation and Mobility

+- Personal Care

+- Physical Therapy

-- Transportation
+- Specialized Transportation

-- Nursing services
+- Speech and Language

-- Case management
+- Targeted Case Management

-- Assistive technology services

-- Does not affect a family's Medicaid insurance benefits or the family's private health insurance benefits.
-There is NO COST to the family, now or in the future.
-No private insurance companies will be billed for reimbursement for school based health services.
+- Medicaid School Services does not affect a family's Medicaid insurance benefits or the family's private health insurance benefits.
+There is NO COST to the family now or in the future.
+No private insurance companies will be billed for reimbursement of school based health services.

-- Helps school districts because it offsets some of the costs of health care that schools provide to children and students.
+- Medicaid reimbursement from the School Services Program helps school districts because it offsets some of the costs of health care that schools provide to children and students.

-- Is voluntary and requires parents/guardians to provide written consent to release information about their child in order to bill Medicaid.
-This consent may be revoked at any time by the parent or guardian.
+- Billing the State's Medicaid Program is voluntary and requires that a parent or guardian provide written consent to release information from their child's education records in order to bill Medicaid.
+This consent may be revoked in writing at any time by the parent or guardian.